 What Makes A Leader?

 Leaders should be well organized and have made time in their lives for their organization and church.
-Leadership requires commitment to God and the people they serve.
+Leadership requires a commitment to God and the people they serve.

 Leadership is a mix of knowledge, values, skills, and behaviours.
 Each of us has beliefs about what characteristics an effective leader should possess.
-Different groups or church will also have different beliefs or values about what “makes” an effective leader than other groups have.
+Different groups or churches will also have different beliefs or values about what “makes” an effective leader than other groups have.
 Your group or church will assess your leadership, and your success may depend on how well your leadership characteristics match those that they value.

 “Recognizing strengths and compensating for weaknesses represents the first step in achieving positive self-regard.”

 A successful leader makes an effort to learn and practice skills.
-Some of the more essential components are: the knowledge and understanding of specific tasks; the skills and ability to communicate, build teams, vision, and take risks; and, a value for individuals, the group or church, and its responsibilities.
+Some of the more essential components are the knowledge and understanding of specific tasks; the skills and ability to communicate, build teams, vision, and take risks; and, a value for individuals, the group or church, and its responsibilities.

 Knowledge and Understanding

 General knowledge about the organization, how a meeting is run, and the organization’s business are essential.
 The history and functions of the group or church.
 The vision for the people and the way forward.